DeepLabCut/DeepLabCut/docker/README.md

 ## For developers

-Make sure your docker deamon is running and navigate to the repository root directory.
+Make sure your docker daemon is running and navigate to the repository root directory.
 You can build the images by running

 ```